Common Fixes For Sadness

 Serotonin and Oxytocin

 Serotonin and Oxytocin are the other two parts of the happiness trifecta.
-Oxytocin is called the love hormone it gives a clue to it’s main source although both chemicals can come from a variety of activities.
+Oxytocin is called the love hormone, and it gives a clue to its main source, though both chemicals can come from a variety of activities.

-Also you can boost your levels by helping people.
-If you see someone struggling, go help them out, it may be just what you need to boost your mood[source].
+You can also boost your levels by helping others.
+If you see someone struggling, help them out, it may be just what you need to boost your mood[source].

 Endorphins